strimzi/proposals/006-restarting-kafka-connect-connectors-and-tasks.md

 This proposal adds two new separate but related features:

-1. Two new annotations that cause the operator to restart connectors or tasks.
+1. New annotations that cause the operator to restart connectors or tasks.
 They can be applied to the `KafkaConnector`, and the `KafkaMirrorMaker2` custom resources.
 The annotation acts as a trigger for a single restart call by the operator, and is removed from the CR when the restart REST API call is successfully called.

 2. New default behaviour in the `KafkaConnector` and `KafkaMirrorMaker2` operators that automatically attempts to restart connectors and tasks if they are in the `FAILED` state.
-The `KafkaConnector` and `KafkaMirrorMaker2` CRs can use a new annotation to disable the automatic restarting behaviour if required.
+The `KafkaConnector` and `KafkaMirrorMaker2` CRs can use a new field in the spec to disable the automatic restarting behaviour if required.

 These two features could be delivered separately as they do not rely on each other.

 ### `strimzi.io/restart` annotation

-An annotation named `strimzi.io/restart` can be applied to the `KafkaConnector` and `KafkaMirrorMaker2` custom resources.
-The value of the annotation and the CR it is applied to determines the connector that is restarted.
+An annotation named `strimzi.io/restart` can be applied to the `KafkaConnector` custom resource.
+The CR it is applied to determines the connector that is restarted.
 Once the operator successfully calls the restart REST API endpoint, the CR is patched to remove the annotation.
-The operator attempts to call the restart REST API endpoint once per reconcile cycle.
+If the restart REST API endpoint does not return a successful (HTTP 200 OK) response, the operator will continue to attempt to call the restart REST API endpoint once per reconcile cycle.

 When applied to a `KafkaConnector` CR, the connector defined by the CR is restarted.
 Any value can be assigned to the annotation.
 For example:
 ```
-apiVersion: eventstreams.ibm.com/v1alpha1
+apiVersion: strimzi.io/v1alpha1
 kind: KafkaConnector
 metadata:
   name: my-source-connector